 A Taste of Crete

 We met Gabi outside the Municipal Market (the Agora) and headed straight to a family-run bakery.
 Here we had a traditional Cretan breakfast of Bougatsa.
 Made with filo pastry Bougatsa can have a variety of fillings.
-The bakery we went to makes them with just one filling, the local cheese ‘mizithra’, for which it is famous for.
+The bakery we went to makes them with just one filling, the local cheese ‘mizithra’, for which it is famous.
 I’m not usually a fan of soft cheese but I tried it and was pleasantly surprised at how good it was.

 After breakfast, it was back to the Municipal Market to explore and try some of the foodie delights on offer.